StevenWestmoreland/stevenwestmoreland.github.io/_posts/2020-06-17-Scotch-Satisfaction-Predictions.md

 `description     0`
 `dtype: int64`

-Since we are looking at predicting how well a scotch might be recieved, I initially pegged the 'review_point' column as my target variable.
+Since we are looking at predicting how well a scotch might be recieved, I initially pegged the `review_point` column as my target variable.

 In [4]:
 `scotch_df['review_point'].value_counts(normalize=True)`